JasonCoombs/PayCheck/README.md

 Pays 10ETH once a week once funded with Redeem() call.

-Owner can be changed at anytime
+Owner can be changed at anytime with changeOwner() call.

 Operational, however use at your own risk.